MakeSchool-Tutorials/Makestagram-Swift-V2/P16-Implementing-Likes/content.md

 In which format should we store likes?
 For our purposes the best format is an array of users that have liked a certain post.

-Just as with the image of a `Post`, we won't load all of the likes directly with the timeline query.
+Just as we did with the image in a `Post`, we won't load all of the likes directly with the timeline query.
 Instead, we will load them lazily as soon as a post is displayed.
 This means we once again need to deal with data that is available _asynchronously_.
 Our favorite tool for such cases is the `Observable` wrapper - as we discussed in detail when we implemented the image download.

 With all this in mind let's add the `likes` property to the `Post` class.

 > [action]
 Add the following property to the `Post` class:
 >
     var likes: Observable<[PFUser]?> = Observable(nil)

 We create the `likes` property as an _Observable_ _optional_ array of `PFUser` - now that's a mouthful!
 However, we've used all of these concepts before.
-We make the property `Dynamic` so that we can listen to changes and update our UI after we've downloaded the likes for a post.
+We make the property `Observable` so that we can listen to changes and update our UI after we've downloaded the likes for a post.
 We make it _optional_ because before we've downloaded the likes this property will be `nil`.

 Now that we can store likes, we can add methods to the `Post` class that make it easy to retrieve, add, and remove likes.

 ##Fetching Likes

 We'll handle fetching likes very similarly to fetching images.
-They are fetched lazily and that lazy fetching can be triggered by a method call.
+They will be fetched lazily and that lazy fetching can be triggered by a method call.

 Let's add this functionality in the form of a `fetchLikes` method.
 There are a bunch of new concepts in that method, so I'll provide it for you and we'll discuss it in detail afterwards.